Common Eye Diseases

 –Sub-capsular cataract begins at the back of the lens near the posterior lens capsule.

 What causes it?

-No one knows for sure why the eye's lens changes as we age.
+No one knows for sure why the eye’s lens changes as we age.
 Researchers are gradually identifying factors that may cause cataracts.
 Many studies suggest that exposure to UV light is associated with cataract development, so we recommend wearing sunglasses to lessen your exposure.
-Other studies suggest people with diabetes are at risk for developing a cataract.
+Other studies suggest people with diabetes are at risk of developing a cataract.
 Other risk factors include cigarette smoke, air pollution, poor nutrition, and heavy alcohol consumption.

 Cataract Symptoms & Signs

-A cataract starts out small, and at first has little effect on your vision.
+A cataract starts out small, and at first, has little effect on your vision.
 You may notice that your vision is blurred a little, like looking through a cloudy piece of glass.
 A cataract may make light from the sun or a lamp seem too bright or glaring.
-Or you may notice when you're drive at night that the oncoming headlights cause more glare than before.
+Or you may notice when you’re driving at night that the oncoming headlights cause more glare than before.
 Colors may not appear as bright as they once did.
-The type of cataract you have will effect exactly which symptoms you experience and how soon they will occur.
-When a nuclear cataract first develops, it can bring about a temporary improvement in your near vision, called "second sight."
+The type of cataract you have will affect exactly which symptoms you experience and how soon they will occur.
+When a nuclear cataract first develops, it can bring about a temporary improvement in your near vision, called “second sight.”
 Unfortunately, the improved vision is short-lived and will disappear as the cataract worsens.
-Meanwhile, a sub-capsular cataract may not produce any symptoms until it's well-developed.
-When symptoms begin to appear, you may be able to improve your vision for a while using new glasses, strong bifocals, magnification, appropriate lighting or other visual aids.
+Meanwhile, a sub-capsular cataract may not produce any symptoms until it’s well-developed.
+When symptoms begin to appear, you may be able to improve your vision for a while using new glasses, strong bifocals, magnification, appropriate lighting, or other visual aids.

 How do we treat it?